RedHatQE/openshift-python-wrapper/README.md

 ## Proxy Enablement

+This configuration allows the client to route traffic through a specified proxy server.
+It can be enabled via the `use_proxy` argument or environment variable `OPENSHIFT_PYTHON_WRAPPER_CLIENT_USE_PROXY`.

 To enable proxy configuration for the client:

 1. Set the `use_proxy` argument to `True` when creating the client or set the environment variable `OPENSHIFT_PYTHON_WRAPPER_CLIENT_USE_PROXY=<any value>`